shxheerkhn/tesla_stock_dataanalysis/README.md

 - **Correlation:** The heatmap highlights relationships between price and volume.

 ## How to Use
-1. Run the `lab_work.py` script or the Jupyter notebook to perform EDA and export the cleaned data.
+1. Run the `Tesla_EDA.ipynb` script or the Jupyter notebook to perform EDA and export the cleaned data.
 2. Use `Tesla_Stock_Cleaned.csv` as a data source in Power BI for dashboarding and further analysis.

 ## Requirements